gkeenans/gkeenan.co/src/now.md

 9. Baby Steps
 10. Escape from Tarkov (which for the vast majority of my 1,500+ played hours was in its early access period over the last few years, but I did still manage to put a couple hundred hours in after its official 1.0 launch this past year)

 I'm currently playing **[REDACTED]** which I can talk about more soon.
-My wife and I also started playing DayZ, and we've been having a great time.
-I haven't had this much fun playing it since it was still just an ARMA II mod.
+My wife and I also started playing *DayZ*, and we've been having a great time.
+I haven't had this much fun playing it since it was still just an *ARMA II* mod.

 ### Movies